SymfonyCasts/symfony-ux/sfcasts/stimulus/splitting-importing.md

 ## Seeing the Code Splitting

-If you view the page source, you'll see one `link` tag here for `build/app.css` and... cool!
-The JavaScript is already being split into three different files.
+If you view the page source, you'll see one `link` tag for `build/app.css` and... cool!
+The JavaScript is already being split into *three* different files.
 The Twig function knows to render all of them.
-This is not something you really need to think or worry about - Webpack is doing this to help your users download the files faster and cache them better.
+This is not something you really need to think or worry about - Webpack does this to help your users download the files faster and cache them better.

 ## Moving our Styles

-Before we keep going, let's move our CSS - its currently in `public/styles/app.css` - into the new `app.css` file that's being processed by Webpack.
-Open that up, copy everything inside, then delete the file.
+Before we keep going, let's move our *real* CSS - it's currently in `public/styles/app.css` - into the new `app.css` file that's being processed by Webpack.
+Open that up, copy everything inside, then delete the file entirely.

 Now go to the new `assets/styles/app.css`, remove the gray background and paste!

-In `base.html.twig`, remove the link tag that pointed to the old static file.
+In `base.html.twig`, delete the `link` tag that pointed to the old static file.

 Now... when we refresh, it still looks good!
 That's because, over at the terminal, Encore noticed that we changed the `app.css` file and automatically rebuilt things.

 ## Installing Bootstrap CSS

-While we're here, we also have a `link` tag that points to Bootstrap CDN.
+While we're here, we also have a `link` tag that points to a Bootstrap CDN.
 That's okay, but we can now *properly* install `bootstrap` into our app.
-First, over at your terminal, open a new tab so `yarn watch` can keep running in the background.
+First, over at your terminal, open a new tab so that `yarn watch` can keep doing its thing in the background.
 Run:

 ```terminal
 yarn add bootstrap --dev